-The CBD market in the UK is booming and though there are a great many brands to choose from, there are only two types of CBD available: isolate and full-spectrum.
-In this post, we look at CBD isolate vs full-spectrum CBD and clear up a few other confusions about CBD.
+The CBD market in the UK is booming and though there are a great many brands to choose from, there are only two types of CBD available: isolate, broad spectrum and full-spectrum.
+In this post, we look at the differences between the three and clear up a few other confusions about CBD.

 Is CBD the same as cannabis?